-The proposal will not provide a high standard of residential amenity for both the existing and new dwellinghouse.

-The proposal does not satisfy LDP2 Policy 19 Housing in the Countryside and related Supplementary Guidance.
+The proposed development is poorly designed and sited and will have a negative effect on the character of the residential plot and surrounding area.
+The proposal does not satisfy LDP2 Policy 19: Housing in the Countryside and related Supplementary Guidance (2020).